ALPA LITERATURE AVAILABLE

 [ LITZ STUDIO ADAPTER + ALPA TC & HASSELBLAD V LENSES ]

-Once I realized I wanted to forgo the Hasselblad V bodies for digital but continue using my favorite CFi lenses, the TC became my choice for travel and landscape work because it does what I want in the smallest possible package for medium format digital.
+Once I realized I wanted to forgo the Hasselblad V bodies for digital but continue using my favorite CFi lenses, the STC became my choice for travel and landscape work because it does what I want in the smallest possible package for medium format digital.
 I just needed a way to adapt the lenses, and the adapter made by Litz Studio, pictured above, does just that.
+If you are familiar with the Hasselblad Flexbody, you already know how this V lens adapter works.
+It is the easiest option to use Hasselblad V lenses with an ALPA body and Live View (LV).

 ALPA TC PANORAMIC STITCHING SETUP